-For those looking for an accelerated BSN program in Massachusetts, you have the option of either an online ABSN program or a traditional, on-ground program.
+For those looking for an accelerated BSN program in Massachusetts or North Carolina, you have the option of either an online-based ABSN program or an on-ground program.
 Either education track should provide you with hands-on, in-hospital training and experience.
 The main difference will be how didactic, or lecture, coursework is completed.

 Northeastern University’s online Accelerated BSN program utilizes online learning modules for lectures and activities for all didactic coursework.
-In addition, the online learning platform is used by students to submit assignments, complete interactive assignments, and engage in discussion with faculty, classmates, and groups of peers.
+In addition, students use the online learning platform to submit assignments, complete interactive assignments, and engage in discussion with faculty, classmates, and groups of peers.

-Each of these seven criteria have to be weighted according to personal choice to find the right nursing program that is best for you.
+Think through each of these nine questions and which are most important to you, and use them when choosing the right nursing school.
 Some may find NCLEX pass rates to be the most important criteria, while for others it may be the program’s requirements and prerequisites.

-For more information on Northeastern University’s 16 month, online Accelerated BSN program, you can contact an advisor or call 866.892.3819 to speak with someone right away.
+For more information on Northeastern University’s 16-month, online-based accelerated nursing program, fill out our online form or call 866.892.3819 to speak with someone right away.